Micjeal/REAL-TIME-POS-INVENTORY/README.md

-# MTECH UGANDA - Point of Sale (POS) & Inventory Management System
+I'm# MTECH UGANDA - Point of Sale (POS) & Inventory Management System

 ## Overview
 MTECH UGANDA is a comprehensive Point of Sale (POS) and Inventory Management System designed to streamline business operations for retail and wholesale businesses.
 The system provides robust features for sales management, inventory control, customer management, and business analytics.